Click to enter complete search

 In 2019 Broadway Malyan was appointed to a team led by Mott MacDonald as a key delivery partner for the Global Future Cities Programme to support inclusive and sustainable urban growth across some of South East Asia’s fastest growing cities, which included the Surabaya Urban Transformation project.

-The three key aims:
+Three key aims:

-• Develop guidelines as part of an urban planning/urban design strategy.
+• Develop guidelines as part of an urban planning/urban design strategy

-The three key aims:
+Three key aims:

-• Develop guidelines as part of an urban planning/urban design strategy.
+• Develop guidelines as part of an urban planning/urban design strategy

 This includes supporting the micro businesses that already flourish within Dolly, harnessing generations of expertise in industries such as Batique and the manufacture of shoes and slippers and creating a social and physical infrastructure that promotes a more sustainable future for everybody.